 This Day In History (1.26.91): Vernon Maxwell scores 51 including 30 in the 4th quarter

-After the Twin Towers days with Ralph and Akeem and before the Clutch City days, there were some serious issues going down in H-Town and much of the drama was with Hakeem who management once accused of faking an injury that caused him to demand a trade.
-Thankfully for everybody involved, the nightmare ended and The Dream was reborn and 2 championships soon followed.
+After the Twin Towers days with Ralph and Akeem and before the Clutch City days, there were some serious issues going down in H-Town and much of the drama was with Hakeem, who management once accused of faking an injury that caused him to demand a trade.
+Thankfully for everybody involved, the nightmare ended and The Dream was reborn and two championships soon followed.

-On January 26th of 1991 against the Cleveland Cavs, Vernon Maxwell had one of those good moments that shouldn’t be erased.
+On January 26th of 1991 against the Cleveland Cavs, Vernon Maxwell had one of those good moments that needs to be remembered.
 It was “one of the most impressive one-man shows ever” according to Coach Don Chaney.
-Mad Max scored 51 points and joined Calvin Murphy, Moses Malone, Elvin Hayes and Hakeem, who sat out this game, as the only Rockets to ever reach the 50 point mark.
-He also became the 5th player to ever score 30 points in a quarter.
+Mad Max scored 51 points and joined Calvin Murphy, Moses Malone, Elvin Hayes and Hakeem (who sat out this game) as the only Rockets to ever reach the 50-point mark.
+He also became the fifth player in NBA history to ever score 30 points in a quarter.